aishoot/Opencv_Machine_Vision/README.md

 # pyOpenCVProjects
 ![](/logo.jpg)<br>
-Plenty of Opencv projects with python.
+Plenty of Opencv projects with python for beginners.

 ## Requirements
 * Anaconda3 (that is Python3.x)